Senior Leadership Team

 Paul spent over 25 years of his career with some of the leading global investment banks in the City of London.
 During that time Paul was responsible for portfolio and risk management.
 In 2011, Paul left the city to establish Frank Investments, a company focussed on preserving family assets.

 In addition Paul was appointed Governor of the Queen Elizabeth Foundation for the disabled.
 Paul sits on the St Georges Executive and Finance committee bringing years of experience in finance.
+He chairs the Finance and Marketing Committee at St George’s.

 Amanda Triccas is Senior Teacher at The Godolphin and Latymer School, west London, responsible for staff development and welfare.
 She is also the Designated Safeguarding Lead.
 She has a BA Hons (First Class) in Medieval and Modern History and MA in European Labour History, both awarded by the University of London.
 She is currently a member of the Girls’ Schools Association Professional Development committee.
 Previously she was senior deputy head at Francis Holland School (Regent’s Park) and before that was Assistant Deputy Head at St Paul’s Girls’ School where she taught for 14 years.